invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 ### How does this work?

-Closures return singleton objects, with directly-referenced closed variables as fields.
+Closures return singleton objects, with directly-referenced, closed variables as fields.
 All the public fields/methods are directly referenced, but the private fields (e.g `age`, `quack`) are not, they are closed over other methods that use them.
 We can see those private methods and fields via accessing the public method closures: